Cutter (professional wrestling): Jumping cutter

 This cutter variation sees the wrestler jumping towards the opponent and grabbing the opponent's head in a facelock while parallel to the ground, and then slamming the opponent's face to the mat in a cutter.
 This move was innovated by Johnny Ace as the Ace Crusher, popularized by Diamond Dallas Page as the Diamond Cutter and made even more popular by Randy Orton as his finishing move the RKO.
-Karl Anderson and Tama Tonga also use this variation, calling it the Gun Stun and Matt Riddle has used the RKO since he started teaming with Randy Orton.
+Karl Anderson and Tama Tonga also use this variation, calling it the Gun Stun and Matt Riddle has used the RKO while teaming with Randy Orton.
+Ethan Page also uses this move, which he calls the Twisted Grin.

 Over-the-shoulder cutter

 Also known as a powerslam cutter, this variation sees the wrestler lifting the opponent onto their shoulders as in a front powerslam.
 Then, as the opponent is on the shoulder, the wrestler holds the head of the opponent and jumps and slams the opponent face-first to the mat in a cutter.
 The facebuster variation also exists.